harlan-zw/nuxt-seo/README.md

 - Use route rules to manage custom config
 - Use `definePageMeta` for title, description and image
 - `<Breadcrumbs />` - Generate Schema.org compliant breadcrumbs with zero config
+- More coming soon!

 ## Install

+⚠️ This module is in early access, please check generated markup is correct.

 ```bash
 npm install --save-dev nuxt-seo-kit